 The Helyn B. Reich Memorial Scholarship Fund was established in 1995 in memory of Helyn B. Reich, wife of founding AZM President Seymour D. Reich.
 Reich scholarships are awarded each fall and spring to a limited number of American students who have chosen to study at one of several designated Israeli universities or post-college long-term programs in Israel.
 The scholarship seeks to recognize candidates who have demonstrated academic excellence, pro-Israel activity in their personal lives, and a dedicated commitment to future involvement with the Jewish and Zionist community in the United States.

-The American Zionist Movement is pleased to announce the winners of the Spring 2021 Helyn B. Reich Memorial Scholarship.
+The American Zionist Movement is pleased to announce the winners of the Fall 2021 Helyn B. Reich Memorial Scholarship.
 The recipients are accomplished young Americans Zionists dedicated to AZM’s mission, who are thrilled to be spending the next year living and immersing themselves in Israel.

 Riley Shurack, an undergraduate student from the University of Central Florida, will be attending the University of Haifa to study Public Health in Health Systems Administration and Global Health Leadership.
 She has taken a few trips to Israel, one of which she spent living in Jerusalem for two months as she worked as an assistant at Hadassah Hospital.
 She chose this program because Riley wants to become a Public Health researcher to help promote positive health behavior in underserved communities.
 Riley hopes her year in Israel “will help [me] connect to other Israelies on a more intimate level while providing an American perspective of Judaism”.